 - Where adverse effects could not be ruled out at the Appropriate Assessment stage, alternative options have been examined to identify whether it is possible to avoid any potential significant effects on the integrity of the designated site. - An assessment of compensatory measures where, in the light of an assessment of Imperative Reasons of Overriding Public Interest, and consideration of compensation measures it has been concluded that the Welsh Ministers should be asked to decide whether the Plan should proceed.
-Where relevant to specific Drought Permit/Order options (see Section 5.9), we will be discussing this final stage of the HRA process with NRW as part of the consultation on our draft Drought Plan prior to developing the required assessments.

-5.8.Scoping Consultation
+5.8.
+Scoping Consultation